Kingwood Expungement Lawyer

 If you were arrested for, charged with, or convicted of a crime, our Kingwood expungement lawyer can help you seek a second chance.
 At Boman Law PLLC, we provide compassionate guidance through every stage of the expunction or nondisclosure process.
 We listen to your needs and goals and thoroughly explain what needs to be done to apply for either form of relief.
 We aim to assist in removing hurdles preventing you from accessing specific opportunities.

-What Is Expunction in Texas?
+What Is Expunction?

 Expunction is a method for clearing your criminal record of certain misdemeanors or felonies.
 Essentially, if the court grants your request, the information concerning the expunged offense will be destroyed.